 Oregon State University recommends Rhubarb, Fordhook Giant, Bright Yellow, and Silverado with its silvery toned stems.

 Whichever variety you choose, try eating the plant in a variety of ways.
-Use just the leaves fresh in salad or wilt them like you would spinach.
+Use just the leaves fresh in a salad or wilt them like you would spinach.
 Cut up and cook the ribs separately from the leaves because they need a longer cooking time.
 You can also freeze a bumper crop of Swiss chard.
-Blanch the stems and leaves and then pack in freezer storage containers.
+Blanch the stems and leaves and then pack them in freezer storage containers.